AI Data & Audit Log

 Prompt Injection Protection

 Every block of email content passed to the AI is wrapped with wrapUntrusted() boundary markers.
 These markers instruct the AI to treat the enclosed content as untrusted user data — not as instructions — so a malicious email cannot hijack the assistant's behavior.
-The Wrapped column in the audit log lets you see exactly how many times this protection was applied in each session.
+The Wrapped column in the audit log lets you see exactly how many times this protection was applied in each request.
+The count is precise: if the same email is fetched more than once within a single request (for example, when the AI revisits it during a multi-step task), each fetch is counted separately, so the total accurately reflects the true number of email reads.

 See Also